Bayonetta (character): Critical reception

-In 2018, Lady Gaga expressed her love of the character, referring to her as "tough."
-In 2020, Lady Gaga released a music video for "Rain On Me" containing several references to Bayonetta.
+In 2018, Lady Gaga expressed her love of the character, referring to her as "tough".
+In 2020, Lady Gaga released a music video for "Rain on Me" containing several references to Bayonetta.
+The style of small glasses worn by Bayonetta became a fashion trend in the mid-2020s, inspired by the "geek chic" trend of the 2000s, and became known online as "Bayonetta glasses".
+They were first popularized by model Bella Hadid in early 2024, when Google searches for "Bayonetta glasses" also peaked.